A good sleeping pad is imperative

 are more compact and comfortable than closed cell.
 They

-are, however, heavier and require more attention.
-If
+foam pads and are heavier and require more attention.

-tossed around willy-nilly like a closed cell foam pad,
+If tossed around willy-nilly like a closed cell foam

-it might spring a leak leaving you with little cushion
+pad, it might spring a leak leaving you with little

 The most recognizable name in the